 I would like to note that my assessor was a lovely person.
 She was knowledgeable about ASD in women, and delivered the results in a kind, considerate way.
 At one point, she told me, “There’s nothing wrong with you.”
 I believe this is true.
 But I also believe that I am not in the category of what is considered “normal.”
 She expressed her desire for the day when neurodiversities are understood as a spectrum, rather than disabilities, and I wholeheartedly agree.

-I still don’t fully understand the implications of this piece of my diagnostic criteria.
+I still don’t fully understand the implications of this piece.
 I haven’t done nearly as much research here.
 But I do think ASD and ADHD together may explain things that look contradictory, like why I thrive on a schedule, but also have trouble sticking to schedules.

 As I once again reframe my life experiences through these new lenses, I am heartbroken for the little girl I was, and for the ways my life might have been easier, better, happier.
 I am also viciously proud of myself for accomplishing things that were desperately hard for me.
 Singing the lead in a musical.
 Singing the lead in an opera.
 Traveling internationally.
 Graduating with my Master’s degree.
 I didn’t know other people didn’t struggle this much or in the ways I struggled.